 Proxies: good, but not the best

-A proxy is the easiest way to unblock geo-blocked content… provided that the people hosting the content don’t have serious security measures at hand and you have a trustworthy proxy supplier, it could be just the thing.
-Of course, it doesn’t always hide your IP or rarely encrypts your data.
-But if you’re already looking into a technology that routes your data via a middle man, why not check out a VPN?
+A proxy is a good tool to divert your traffic, but it lacks the robustness and security of a VPN.
+It doesn’t always hide your IP or rarely encrypts your data.
+If you’re already looking into a technology that routes your data via a middle man, why not check out a VPN?
 It does that – and a lot more.